GoogleCloudPlatform/federated-learning/terraform/cross-device/README.md

 - Pubsub topics that act as buses for messages between microservices
 - Buckets for storing the trained models

+### Deploy the blueprint

-To deploy this solution, just set the `cross-device` flag to `true`.
+To deploy this solution with end-to-end confidentiality:
+- Set the `cross_device` Terraform variable to `true`
+- Set the `enable_confidential_nodes` Terraform variable to `true` and `cluster_tenant_pool_machine_type` Terraform variable to `n2d-standard-8`
+- Set the `cross_device_workloads_kubernetes_namespace` Terraform variable with the name of the namespace in which you want to deploy the workloads

 To ensure end-to-end confidentiality, you need to enable confidential nodes.

 However, it is also necessary to use VM families that support this feature, such as **N2D** or **C2D**.
 When using confidential nodes, set `enable_confidential_nodes` to `true` and `cluster_tenant_pool_machine_type` to `n2d-standard-8`.
 In addition, in order to have the minimum number of replicas required during deployment, you need at least 4 nodes.

 You will then deploy the cross-device workloads in a namespace.
-You will need to set the `tenant_namespace` variable with the name of the namespace in which you want to deploy the workloads.
+You will need to set the `cross_device_workloads_kubernetes_namespace` variable with the name of the namespace in which you want to deploy the workloads.

 ### Containers running in different namespaces, in the same GKE cluster